Spontaneous scalarization: Neutron star scalarization

 \subsubsection{Massive scalar field}

-A key property of scalar-tensor theories that was neglected in the studies discussed above is the possibility to have a nonzero scalar field potential.
-The simplest case is to take a potential that leads to a nonzero scalar field mass $\mu$, but more complicated potentials, such as those with self-interaction terms, can be considered [see Eq.~\eqref{eq:phi4P}].
+A key property of scalar-tensor theories that was neglected in the previously discussed studies is the possibility of having a nonzero scalar-field potential.
+The simplest case is to take a potential that leads to a nonzero scalar-field mass $\mu$, but more complicated potentials, such as those with self-interaction terms, can be considered as well; see Eq.~\eqref{eq:phi4P}.
 Although this seems like a simple extension, it has a dramatic effect on the observational properties of \ns{s}, especially on the \gw emission.
 The reason lies in the different asymptotic behavior of the scalar field.
-In the case of zero potential the scalar field decreases as $D/r$ at infinity according to Eq.~\eqref{eq:scalar_charge}.
-This leads to a nonzero scalar charge $D$ and thus nonzero scalar dipole radiation.
-In the presence of nonzero scalar field mass $\mu$, though, the scalar field tends exponentially to zero after some characteristic distance related to its Compton wavelength $\lambda_\varphi = 2\pi/\mu$ as discussed by \textcite{Ramazanoglu:2016kul}.
-Hence, the scalar field is effectively confined to some characteristic radius and its scalar charge is zero.
-If the orbital separation between the two objects in a binary pulsar system is much larger that $\lambda_\varphi$, the dynamics will not be directly altered by the scalar field and there is no significant emission of scalar dipole radiation~\cite{Alsing:2011er}.
-Since $\lambda_\varphi$ is controlled by $\mu$ in the simplest case of scalar field potential, one can reconcile the \DEF-model (for arbitrarily small $\beta_0$) with binary pulsar constraints by giving the scalar field a mass $\mu \gg 10^{-16}$~eV.
+In the case of zero potential, the scalar field decreases as $D/r$ at infinity according to Eq.~\eqref{eq:scalar_charge}.
+This leads to a nonzero scalar charge $D$ and thus nonzero scalar-dipole radiation.
+In the presence of nonzero scalar-field mass $\mu$, though, the scalar field tends exponentially to zero after some characteristic distance related to its Compton wavelength $\lambda_\varphi = 2\pi/\mu$ as discussed by \textcite{Ramazanoglu:2016kul}.
+Hence, the scalar field is effectively confined to a characteristic radius and its scalar charge is zero.
+If the orbital separation between the two objects in a binary-pulsar system is much larger that $\lambda_\varphi$, the dynamics will not be directly altered by the scalar field and there is no significant emission of scalar-dipole radiation~\cite{Alsing:2011er}.
+Since $\lambda_\varphi$ is controlled by $\mu$ in the simplest case of a scalar-field potential, one can reconcile the \DEF model (for arbitrarily small $\beta_0$) with binary pulsar constraints by giving the scalar field a mass $\mu \gtrsim 10^{-16}$~eV.